French President Emmanuel Macron Lays Out Controversial Labor Overhaul

-PARIS – The government of French President Emmanuel Macron unveiled a contentious labor overhaul Thursday, a pivotal step in the young leader's drive to revive France's economy and shore up the European Union.
+PARIS – President Emmanuel Macron unveiled a labor overhaul Thursday that elicited muted criticism from France's traditionally combative unions, a pivotal step in the young leader's drive to revive the economy and shore up the European Union.

 Continue Reading Below